 Maintaining Water Heaters

-If a contractor isn’t in your budget this summer, try insulating the pipes, adjusting the temperature and flushing the tank to remove sediment.
+If a contractor isn’t in your budget this summer, try insulating the pipes, adjusting the temperature, and flushing the tank to remove sediment.
 These are the simplest ways to keep your water heater running efficiently without breaking the bank.
 The general rule with water heater maintenance is flushing at least once annually.
 Also, read this helpful how-to guide to learn how to properly flush a water heater.
 Additionally, consider rust when performing inspections.
 Make sure no rust has formed towards the bottom of the unit as it could mean the unit has become damaged.

 Maintaining Vents and Ducts

-In our previous post, we briefly highlighted the importance of getting ducts and vents cleaned out.
+In a previous post, we briefly highlighted the importance of getting ducts and vents cleaned out.
 Every time air circulates, filters prevent dirty air from spreading through your home.
 If this maintenance task isn’t on your checklist, it should be.
 Keeping these components clean helps improve air circulation around the home.
-Furthermore, consistent preventative maintenance for HVAC systems will ensure that dust and dirt doesn’t accumulate as quickly as before.
+Furthermore, consistent preventative maintenance for HVAC systems will ensure that dust and dirt don’t accumulate as quickly as before.

 Maintaining dryer vents is very important.
-Completely neglecting dryer vents will lead to longer drying times and heat damaged clothes.
+Completely neglecting dryer vents will lead to longer drying times and heat-damaged clothes.
 Every few months, disconnect the dryer from its power source and check the dryer vents.
 This will ensure that small pieces of fabric and lint haven’t escaped the lint screen and built up around the dryer vent.
 Finally, maintaining the dryer vents makes the dryer exhaust properly and prevents fires from threatening your home.

 In conclusion, the main goal of any preventative maintenance for HVAC systems is to help develop consistent practices over time.
 The more consistent you are, the better the results will be for your home.
 It’s an established fact that the planned maintenance of equipment like air conditioners and heaters, as well as, components like ducts and vents will improve how long they last.